 Chicken can never go wrong with lo mein.
-Actually, it is the meat that is used to make the classic Chinese lo mein.
+This meat is actually used to make the classic Chinese lo mein.

 The recipes featured here have more ingredients than the simple version.
 However, the more ingredients it has, the more flavorful it will be.
 Enjoy the sweet and savory taste of chicken lo mein today.

 Try a new tasty chicken lo mein recipe today!
 Watch this video:

 2. Beef Lo Mein

 Beef lo mein is made similar to chicken lo mein, the only difference is the meat.
 Beef is the second most popular meat to go with lo mein.

 Beef is a bit sweeter than chicken.
 If you are not a fan of chicken, beef lo mein is a great alternative.
 You will see this side dish on every Chinese restaurant’s menu.
 Yet, this homemade version is equally tasty and also healthier.